 My first all animated video.
 Recently, I've been doing a lot more After Effects work and started experimenting with some visions I had for this song.
-The thumbnail image for the video was actually the first shot I animated.
-One thing let do another and I decided to go the entire song which, as it turned out, was the longest song on the record and it was a lot of work - it was worth it.
+The thumbnail image for the video was actually the first shit I animated.
+One thing led to another and I decided to go the entire song, which as it turned out, was the longest song on the record.
+It was a lot of work but well worth it.

 I'm a fan of The Birthday Massacre.
 As a friend of mine once said to her husband one evening over cocktails,

 "it's the band Gary has a crush on".
 Funny and kind of true.
-I went to see them play in Detroit and Toronto recently and gave them this video to use as they wish.
+I went to see them play in Detroit recently and gave them this video to use as they wish.